genepi/cloudgene/docs/developers/steps/BashCommand.md

 # BashCommand step

 Cloudgene supports the execution of executable binaries.

+!!! tip
-Since all HDFS inputs paths of a non Hadoop task are automatically exported to the local filesystem, no additional steps are needed to work with this files.
+    All HDFS inputs are automatically exported to the local filesystem and can be used without manual exportation in any executable binary.

 ## Parameters